Incomplete Contracts (and Scaling Crypto)

 - Require alternative solutions for scalability

-Examples: MolochDAO, MakerDAO, Nexus Mutual, and others from this list.
+Examples: MolochDAO, MakerDAO, Nexus Mutual, and others from this list

-“Incomplete” projects: governance and scale
+“Incomplete” projects: Governance and scale

-If “incomplete” projects depend upon human decision making, how will they repeat the successes of Bitcoin and Ethereum and scale beyond early adopters?
+If “incomplete” projects depend upon human decision-making, how will they repeat the successes of Bitcoin and Ethereum and scale beyond early adopters?

 Will this work?

-Objections to “incomplete” systems are often raised on the ground that they don’t take full advantage of the deterministic or “trustless” capabilities of the underlying crypto computing platforms.
+Objections to “incomplete” systems are often raised on the ground that they don’t take full advantage of the deterministic or “trustless” capabilities of the underlying crypto-computing platforms.
 I would argue that capabilities native to crypto still provide incomplete projects with powerful new tools.

-- By virtue of distributing packets of value with the ease of information (through tokens) blockchain computers enable communities to create internet-native startups which default to stakeholder ownership and representation.
+- By virtue of distributing packets of value with the ease of information (through tokens), blockchain computers enable communities to create internet-native startups which default to stakeholder ownership and representation.

-- Deterministic processes for organizational operation, such as appointing delegates with authority to make subjective decisions (liquid democracy), triggering bounties, transferring funds.
+- Deterministic processes for organizational operation, such as appointing delegates with authority to make subjective decisions (liquid democracy), triggering bounties, and transferring funds.

 - A fluid ability to “exit” by forking code, and lower switching costs to substitutes.

 I have a hunch that the most interesting projects built on top of blockchain computers will be “incomplete,” since interestingness often derives from adaptability, evolution, and surprise.
 The degree to which “incomplete” applications leverage the underlying software platform for execution of all business logic may ultimately prove to be less important than the degree to which these new internet-based organizations land on effective organizational scalability models.
-Software can’t single-handedly solve for the “completeness” of every contract, but it can help — and through token enabled ownership, it can help communities overcome the bootstrap problem to fostering innovation.
+Software can’t single-handedly solve for the “completeness” of every contract, but it can help — and through token-enabled ownership, it can help communities overcome the bootstrap problem of fostering innovation.